KateSebeny/katesebeny.github.io/_posts/2015-4-17-The-Last-Best-Thing-Print-Edition.md

 {: .center}
 [![The Last Best Thing Prologue](https://raw.githubusercontent.com/KateSebeny/katesebeny.github.io/master/images/TheLastBestThing/pdf-icon.png "Download The Last Best Thing Prologue")](https://raw.githubusercontent.com/KateSebeny/katesebeny.github.io/master/files/TheLastBestThing/The%20Last%20Best%20Thing%20-%20Prologue.pdf)

-From April 23rd to the 30th you register to receive an early bird discount off of the book's price when you checkout through Kellan Publication.
-Registration will also allow you to take part in the celebration of my book debut by making you automatically eligible to win prizes of signed print copies, e-books and other book-related merchandise.
+From April 23rd to the 30th you can register to receive an early bird discount off of the book's price when you checkout through Kellan Publication.
+Registration will also allow you to take part in the celebration of my book debut by making you automatically eligible to win prizes of book-related merchandise.

 **Complete the form to receive a coupon code for *The Last Best Thing* and enter your name for free giveaways!**